franoRihter/personal_portfolio_web_page/README.md

 # README.md
-this is my prototype of personal web portfolio, blog and soon to be more.
+this is my prototype of personal web portfolio and blog.